Originate/dbg-pds-tensorflow-demo/README.md

 ## Follow us

-Follow the project on github to get access to many insights such as machine learning for trading strategies
+Follow the project on github to get access to many new demos as insights such as optimizing the trading strategy.

 ![Prediction & Strategy](diagrams/basic-strategy.png)

+Curious about the plot above?
+Read what's coming in our [roadmap](ROADMAP.md).

 ## The Deutsche Börse Public Dataset